-The Macmillan Pass Project encompasses 544 km of contiguous mineral claims located approximately 200 km northeast of the settlement of Ross River in the eastern Yukon Territory of Canada.
+The Macmillan Pass Project encompasses 940 km2 of contiguous mineral claims located approximately 200 km northeast of the settlement of Ross River in the eastern Yukon Territory of Canada.
 It is host to the large Tom and Jason sediment-hosted sulphide ("Sedex") zinc-lead-silver deposits as well as the Boundary Zone, Tom North Zone and End Zone that have significant mineralization drilled but not yet classified as mineral resources.
-The project also includes large blocks of 100%-owned adjacent claims (MAC, MC, MP, Jerry, BR and NS) which cover exploration targets in the district where previous and recent work identified zinc, lead and silver prospects, and geophysical and geochemical anomalies in prospective host geology.
+The Project also includes large blocks of 100%-owned adjacent claims (Mac, MC, MP, Jerry, BR, NS, Oro, Sol, Ben and Stump) which cover exploration targets in the district where previous and recent work identified zinc, lead and silver prospects, and geophysical and geochemical anomalies in prospective host geology.
 The Company has a fully operational 50-person camp near the Tom deposit which is accessible via the North Canol Road (designated Yukon Highway No. 6) from the community of Ross River and via a local airstrip.

 The Tom and Jason deposits are located in the Selwyn Basin and hosted in Devonian-age Lower Earn Group sedimentary rocks.
-Zinc and lead-silver sulphide-barite mineralization typically occurs in thick stratiform lenses and extends for as much as 1,200 meters along strike and 450+ meters down dip.
-Boundary Zone is different and consists of veins, stockworks, disseminations and replacement sulphide mineralization.
+Zinc-lead-silver sulphide-barite mineralization typically occurs in thick stratiform lenses and extends for as much as 1,200 meters along strike and 450+ meters down dip.
+Boundary Zone is different and consists of veins, stockworks, disseminations and replacement sulphide mineralization as well as two horizons of stratiform mineralization in Devonian-age Lower Earn Group and Silurian-age Road River Group sedimentary rocks respectively.
 The main sulphide minerals are sphalerite and galena.

-To date the Tom deposits have seen a total of 3,423 meters of underground development, 5,953 meters of underground core drilling in 84 holes, and 33,705 meters of surface core drilling in 158 holes; at Jason a total of 38,617 meters has been drilled in 138 holes from surface to date; at Boundary a total of 10,248 meters has been drilled in 35 holes from surface to date; and at End Zone a total of 3,910 meters has been drilled in 18 holes from surface to date; and Use Permit and the Tom site a Type B Water Licence.
+To date the Tom deposits have seen a total of 3,423 meters of underground development, 5,953 meters of underground core drilling in 84 holes, and 33,705 meters of surface core drilling in 158 holes; at Jason a total of 38,617 meters has been drilled in 138 holes from surface to date; at Boundary a total of 10,248 meters has been drilled in 35 holes from surface to date; and at End Zone a total of 3,910 meters has been drilled in 18 holes from surface to date.
+The Tom and Jason sites have a Class 4 Land Use Permit and the Tom site a Type B Water Licence.
 The rest of the Property has a Class 1 Land Use Permit.
-Environmental water monitoring of the Tom site has been ongoing since 2000 and since the Company acquired the project, water quality results have been compliant with the current water licence (see Environment section below for additional information).
+Environmental water monitoring of the Tom site has been ongoing since 2000 and since the Company acquired the Project, water quality results have been compliant with the current water licence (see Environment section below for additional information).
 Community relations have been good, and the Company employs workers and contracts service providers from the nearest community of Ross River for the exploration program (see Community and First Nations section below for additional information).